volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

   name      = "acmecorp-web"
   namespace = "staging"

+  // One of the arguments from this list "default_blocked_services blocked_services" must be set default_blocked_services = true

-  // One of the arguments from this list "no_bond_devices bond_device_list" must be set no_bond_devices = true
+  // One of the arguments from this list "bond_device_list no_bond_devices" must be set no_bond_devices = true

-  // One of the arguments from this list "disable_gpu enable_gpu enable_vgpu" must be set disable_gpu = true
+  // One of the arguments from this list "enable_gpu enable_vgpu disable_gpu" must be set disable_gpu = true

   // One of the arguments from this list "no_k8s_cluster k8s_cluster" must be set